49 Different Types of Snakes in Florida

 Juvenile snakes have the same color patterns as adults, and their bellies are sandy or lighter in color than their backs.

-Grey rat snakes often reach lengths of 42–72 inches (106–183 cm).
-They are located in Florida’s panhandle, to the west of the Apalachicola River.
+Grey rat snakes often reach 42–72 inches (106–183 cm).
+They are found in Florida’s panhandle, west of the Apalachicola River.

 They frequently cross-pollinate with eastern rat snakes, resulting in a hybrid of the two non-venomous species.